Capi-nemoo/Capi-nemoo/README.md

-#  UNIX Enthusiast | Open Source Develope | Freshman Student
+#  UNIX Enthusiast | Open Source Developer | Freshman Student

 1. I use Arch Linux
 2. Expert in the Mystical Arts of Keyboard-Driven Efficiency vim